dhh1128/codecraft.co/all-i-really-need-to-know-i-didnt-learn-in-compugarten.md

   - author: Daniel
     date: 2012-11-16 16:51:03
     comment: |
       Wow, Brian.
-You should be teaching this imaginary class--and just with your list, I think there'd be material for a semester or two, easily.
+You should be teaching this imaginary class &mdash; and just with your list, I think there'd be material for a semester or two, easily.

       Your first time items, especially, had me slapping my forehead.
 All the legal issues around software development need to be more broadly understood.
 No doubt about it.
 And understanding what a healthy tech company looks like, in terms of all the different disciplines it takes to build a business, is absolutely critical.